strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 `GET /api/books?populate=author.name,author.address`
 :::

-For convenience, the `*` wildcard can be used:
+For convenience, the `*` wildcard can be used to populate all first-level relations:

-::: request Example request: Get all books and populate all their first level relations `GET /api/books?populate=*`
+::: request Example request: Get all books and populate all their first-level relations `GET /api/books?populate=*`
 :::